-- Members agreed that moving the conference to another part of the UK would be a good idea and that it could lead to the LGA having greater bargaining power. - Members wanted to be clear that any hotel that was chosen had a fully operational sprinkler system throughout the building. - Members were happy with the suggestion of Brighton and felt that the Jury's Inn was reasonably priced. - Following the problems with transport experienced by delegates at the previous Brighton meeting, it was felt that some PR work may be needed in advance of the meeting. - Members did not want to change the dates of the conference as it fit neatly into an existing calendar of conferences.
+- Members agreed that moving the conference to another part of the UK would be a good idea and that it could lead to the LGA having greater bargaining power. - Members wanted to be clear that any hotel that was chosen had a fully operational sprinkler system throughout the building. - Members were happy with the suggestion of Brighton and felt that the Jury's Inn was reasonably priced. - Following the problems with transport experienced by delegates at the previous Brighton meeting, it was felt that some PR work may be needed in advance of the conference.

+Members did not want to change the dates of the conference as it fit neatly into an existing calendar of conferences.

-Members noted the conference programme and agreed proposals to hold the 2019 conference at the Jury's Inn in Brighton, if available on the required dates.
+Members noted the conference programme and agreed proposals to hold the 2019 conference at the Jury's Inn in Brighton, if available on the required dates and if it has a sprinkler system.